deepanshgoyal33/DC_GAN/README.md

 # DC_GAN
-Implementing Ian-Goodfellow"s DC gan on the Celeb_A_Dataset
+Implementation of Ian-Goodfellow"s DC gan on the Celeb_A_Dataset